Did you start spring cleaning your home? If not, it’s time to deep clean your entire home.

 How often do we need to clean the range hood filter really depends on how much cooking we do.

 If you don’t clean your range hood filter periodically, thorough cleaning at least one or two times a year is necessary.
 The build-up grease on the filter can block the airflow, affect the performance and effectiveness of the range hood.

 If you don’t clean your kitchen cabinets regularly, over time they can be covered with a layer of grease and grime.

 Most kitchen cabinet types can be easily cleaned with a homemade cleaner.
-Test in a hidden area of your cabinet first to make sure not damaging your cabinet’s finish.
+Test it in a hidden area of your cabinet first, just to make sure it won’t damage your cabinet’s finish.

 Mix 2 parts of baking soda with 1 part of dish soap and 1 part of water in a small bowl.
 Use a microfiber cloth to apply the paste to the cabinets and rub the dirt off.
 Then, use a damp cloth to remove any residue.
 Finish with a dry microfiber cloth to wipe the surface clean.

 9. Deep Clean Oven Naturally

 Nowadays, most ovens come with a self-cleaning function that helps to clean your oven easily.
 Make sure to check your owner’s manual for instructions before running the self-clean cycle.